zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

     """
 ```
-'rain' has an outlier that is its max value which distorts the distribution, we replace the 'rain' column in a new dataframe removing its max value to visualise a cleaner distribution
+'rain' has an outlier that is its max value which distorts the distribution, we replace 'rain' column in a new dataframe removing its max value to visualise a cleaner distribution
 ```
     df_rain_trfc = df_wthr[df_wthr['rain'] != df_wthr['rain'].max()]
 ```